The TruHearing HQ is located in Draper, Utah.

 In another case, TruHearing providers couldn't offer hearing aids with sufficient gain for a user's hearing loss, due to the provider offering only Signia and TruHearing brand hearing aids.
 The user ended up buying the Phonak Naída Paradise hearing aids themselves and is hoping to get reimbursed by their healthcare provider.

-One user summarizes the downside of TruHearing, commenting, "While a provider may offer different packages to include free batteries, wax guards, cleaning, and hearing aid adjustments, when a customer is referred to a provider by TruHearing, that provider is bound by contract to discuss only the TruHearing package with the customer."
+One user on the hearing aid forum summarized the downside of TruHearing, commenting, "While a provider may offer different packages to include free batteries, wax guards, cleaning, and hearing aid adjustments, when a customer is referred to a provider by TruHearing, that provider is bound by contract to discuss only the TruHearing package with the customer."

 So even if your care provider would like to offer additional options, their contract with TruHearing prevents them from doing so.
 That's unless you ask.